What do you want to find out about today?

 Free prescriptions

-If you take medicine to treat your epilepsy, you can get all your prescription medicines for free.
+If you take medicine to treat your epilepsy, you can get all of your prescription medicines for free.
 Find out more about free prescriptions.

 How often should I have a review of my treatment?